Mascarene Islands: Geography

-The archipelago comprises three large islands, Mauritius, Réunion, and Rodrigues, plus a number of volcanic remnants in the tropics of the southwestern Indian Ocean, generally between 700 and 1500 kilometres east of Madagascar.
+The archipelago comprises three large islands, Mauritius, Réunion, and Rodrigues, plus a number of volcanic remnants in the tropics of the southwestern Indian Ocean, generally between 700 and 1,500 kilometres east of Madagascar.
 The terrain includes a variety of reefs, atolls, and small islands.
 They present various topographical and edaphic regions.
-On the largest islands these gave rise to unusual biodiversity.
+On the largest islands these gave rise to endemism and unusual biodiversity.
 The climate is oceanic and tropical.

 Mauritius is located 900 km east of Madagascar.
-It has an area of 1865 km2.
-The highest point is 828 meters.
+It has an area of 1,865 km2.
+The highest point is 828 meters above sea level.
 Mauritius is the most populous of the Mascarene Islands, with a population of 1,252,964.

 Réunion is located 150 km southwest of Mauritius.
-It is the largest of the islands, with an area of 2512 km2.
-Piton des Neiges (3069 m), an extinct volcano, is the highest peak on Réunion and in the islands.
+It is the largest of the islands, with an area of 2,512 km2.
+Piton des Neiges (3,069 m), an extinct volcano, is the highest peak on Réunion and in the islands.
 Piton de la Fournaise is an active volcano on Réunion which erupts frequently.

 Rodrigues is located 574 km east of Mauritius.
-It has an area of 109 km2, and reaches 393 meters elevation.
+It has an area of 108 km2, and reaches 393 meters elevation.

 St. Brandon, also known as the Cargados Carajos shoals, is a coral atoll group consisting of a barrier reef, shoals, and low islets.
-It is the remnant of one -or more- large volcanic islands which were submerged by rising tides.
+It is the remnant of one -or more- large volcanic islands sitting on the Mauritia (microcontinent) which were submerged by rising tides.
 Today, the thirty or so islands that comprise St Brandon form part of the Republic of Mauritius.
-Around seventeen of the uninhabited islands are administered by the 'Outer Islands Development Corporation of Mauritius' (an entity run by the Prime Minister of Mauritius) whilst the remaining Thirteen Islands of St. Brandon are managed by the Raphael Fishing Company from three inhabited island bases of Ile Raphael, L'île du Sud (South Island, l'île Boisées) and Ile Coco.
+Around seventeen of the uninhabited islands are administered by the 'Outer Islands Development Corporation' of Mauritius (an entity run by the Prime Minister of Mauritius through the Prime Minister's Office) whilst the remaining Thirteen Islands of St. Brandon are managed by the Raphael Fishing Company from three permanently inhabited island bases of Ile Raphael, L'île du Sud (South Island, l'île Boisées) and L'Île Coco.
 The Raphael Fishing Company was granted these Thirteen Islands of St. Brandon under a 1901 Permanent Lease (999-year lease) which were adjudged as a Permanent Grant by determination of the Privy Council (United Kingdom) in 2008.
-These Thirteen islands of St. Brandon on Permanent Grant are L'île du Sud (South Island, l'île Boisées), Petit Fou, l'Avocaire, l'île aux Fous, L'île du Gouvernement, Petit Mapou, Grand Mapou, La Baleine, l'île aux Cocos, Île Raphael, Verronge, l'île aux Bois and Baleines Rocks.
+These Thirteen islands of St. Brandon on Permanent Grant are L'île du Sud (South Island, l'île Boisée), Petit Fou, l'Avocaire, l'île aux Fous, L'île du Gouvernement, Petit Mapou, Grand Mapou, La Baleine, L'Île Coco, Île Raphael, Verronge, l'île aux Bois and Baleines Rocks.

 There are several submerged banks or shoals: